mistic/webpack-dll-spike-app/README.md

 # webpack-dll-spike-app

-A simple spike using webpack and dll plugin to power a core app and a plugin architecture based on static bundles (DLLs).
+:wq:A simple spike using webpack and dll plugin to power a core app and a plugin architecture based on static bundles (DLLs).

 ## App